samudassir/acquirevaluedcustomers/README.md

 5.	offervalue - The dollar value of the offer
 6.	brand - An id of the brand to which the item belongs

-### Data Exploration
+## Data Exploration
-Transactions were extracted for 16K customers out of 160K who were offered a discount coupon.
+Transactions were extracted for randomly selected 16K customers from given data of customers who were offered a discount coupon.
 ![alt text](plot/percent_distribution.png)

 **Figure 1**